algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 ![](../img/segtree-wide.png)

-We will use the term *wide segment tree* to refer to this modification.
+We will use the term *wide (B-ary) segment tree* to refer to this modification.

 To implement this layout, we can we can use a similar [constexpr](/hpc/compilation/precalc)-based approach we used in [S+ trees](../s-tree#implicit-b-tree-1):